Kismuz/btgym/README.md

 - by default, is configured to accept Forex 1 min. data from www.HistData.com;
 - only random data sampling is implemented;
 - only one equity/currency pair can be traded;
-- no 'skip-frames' inside environment;
+- no 'skip-frames' implementattion inside environment;
 - env.get_stat() method is returning strategy analyzers results only.
 No observers yet.
-- no plotting features, except for using pycharm integration.
-Not shure if it suited for intraday strategies.
+- no plotting features, except if using pycharm integration observer.
+Not sure if it suited for intraday strategies.

 #### Installation
 Clone or copy btgym repository to local disk, cd to it and run: `pip install e .`